 While there is a chance that you may not win a lawsuit against a debt buyer, you should still act in a timely manner to respond.Q: What should I do if I’m sued by a debt buyer?A:

+You should act as you would in any lawsuit.
+First, read the documents carefully.
 Because debt buyers are suing many people at once, the documents you receive may be incorrect or incomplete.
 Any errors or inconsistencies you find may be grounds for dismissal of the suit.
-Whether or not you find errors, you should read the instructions on the documents carefully and respond to the lawsuit as explained in the summons from the clerk of court.
+Whether or not you find errors, you should read the information in the documents carefully and respond to the lawsuit as explained in the summons from the clerk of court.
 If you do not respond to the lawsuit, the debt buyer can get a default judgment against you.
 This allows the debt buyer to win in court without giving you a chance to defend yourself.Q: Should I seek assistance from an attorney?A: